tiagolr/vnodes/README.md

 Previously all svg and html nodes were placed inside screen default slot, in 2.0 that changed and it uses different layers for different types like `#nodes` (html), `#edges` (svg) and `#overlay` (svg).

-The rest of the API remains the same but there were a few minor tweaks and changes.
+The rest of the API remains the same but there were a few minor tweaks.

 ```js
 import { Screen, Node, Edge, graph } from 'vnodes'